unaidedelf8777/lilac_built/docs/welcome.md

 ```py
 import lilac as ll
 ll.start_server()
 ```

-This will open start a webserver at http://localhost:5432/.
+This will start a webserver at http://localhost:5432/.

 ## 💻 Why Lilac?